Eugene32/Regex-Tutorial/README.md

 Quantifiers can choose wilcards to specify the number of characters.

--   ' * ' -- is a univeral wildcard that accepts any character and any number of inputs.
-A zero input is acceptable the the asterisk. '*' wildcard.
+-   ' * ' -- is a univeral wildcard that matches zero or more occurence.
-        -   *com basically matches basic.com, abbasiccom, abscom, acom or com but does not match bacis.cmm.
+        -   A regex of 29* will completely match an input of ' 2 ' as well as ' 299 '
 -   ' + '  -- is a wildcard that validates or matches a patter for one or more times.
-        -   +com as with *com will match 'basiccom', 'abbasiccom', 'abscom' but rejects 'com', as as least 1 character must be there before the .com string.
+        -   A regex of 29+ will completely NOT match an input of ' 2 ' but will match ' 29 ' and ' 299 '
 -   ' ? ' -- is a wildcard that will accept a pattern for one or no character.
-        -   ?com will match 'com' and 'acom', 'bcom', 'ccom' or '5com'.
-It rejects 4acom due to the extra character '4'.
--   ' . ' -- is a wildcard for match of everthing for any single that similarly works as the '?' metacharacter.
-        -   To specifically match a period or a '.' character, you have to place a '\' before the '.' character.
-This mean a '.' of the input can be evaluated or match by the \\. only.
-The is why in our email regex we have a \\. notation in between '/^([a-z0-9_\.-]+)@([\da-z\.-]+)' and '([a-z\.]{2,6})$/' expression.
-This is where we have the period in a fake@fakemail **.** com.
+        -   A regex of 29? willmatch an input of ' 2 ' and ' 29 ' but will NOT match ' 299 '

-Using the curly brackets as a quantifier provides a better way of limit or dictating the match requirement.
+Using the curly brackets, { } as a limiter provides a better way of limit or dictating the match requirement.

 -   { i } - sets the match to be an exact number of times.
         -   { 4 } means that it will only match if there are 4 characters in the input or string.